 Disney Resort Benefits

-- Complimentary transportation (includes airport shuttle and services around Walt Disney World)
+- Complimentary bus, boat and monorail services throughout Walt Disney World Resort

-- Complimentary parking at Disney theme parks, Disney Springs and resort areas
+- Complimentary parking at Disney theme parks, Disney water parks and the Disney Springs area

 - Delivery of purchases, from the Disney theme parks or Disney Springs, to your hotel gift shop